pbalinov/QuitRunningApps/README.md

 An application built on Swift for macOS.
 It will detect running applications and will allow user to close them with a single button click.

 To Do:
-1. Add settings to ignore selected apps from being closed.
+- Add settings to ignore selected apps from being closed.
-2. Check if you can fix that initial windows size to 400 x 400.
+- Check if you can fix that initial windows size to 400 x 400.
+- Add setting to close app after all other apps are closed.